Before you can live stream from a mobile device, you need to meet our mobile live streaming requirements.

-Your channel's live streaming ability will be turned off automatically for any of the following reasons:
+Your channel's live streaming ability will be automatically turned off or suspended for any of the following reasons:

 - Your channel gets a Community Guidelines strike.